 SPONSOR REPURCHASE.
 Unitholders who wish to dispose of their Units should inquire of the Sponsor as to current market prices prior to making a tender for redemption.
 The aggregate value of the Securities will be determined by the Trustee on a daily basis and computed on the basis set forth under "Trustee Redemption."
-The Sponsor does not guarantee the enforceability, marketability or price of any Securities in the portfolio or of the Units.
-The Sponsor may discontinue purchase of Units in the secondary market if the supply of Units exceeds demand, or for other business reasons.
+The Sponsor does not guarantee the enforceability, marketability or price of any Securities in the Portfolio or of the Units.
+The Sponsor may discontinue the purchase of repurchase requests if the supply of Units exceeds demand, or for other business reasons.
 The date of repurchase is deemed to be the date on which repurchase requests are received in proper form by Hennion & Walsh, Inc., 2001 Route 46, Waterview Plaza, Parsippany, New Jersey 07054, except for repurchase requests received after the Evaluation Time when Units will be deemed to have been repurchased on the next business day.
 In the event a market is not maintained for the Units, a Unitholder may be able to dispose of Units only by tendering them to the Trustee for redemption.

-Following the initial offering period, Units purchased in the secondary market may be reoffered for sale by the Sponsor at a price based on the aggregate value of the Securities in the Trust plus the applicable sales charge plus a pro rata portion of amounts, if any, in the Income and Principal Accounts.
+Units purchased in the secondary market may be reoffered for sale by the Sponsor at a price based on the aggregate value of the Securities in the Trust plus the applicable sales charge plus a pro rata portion of amounts, if any, in the Income and Principal Accounts.
 Any Units that are purchased by the Sponsor in the secondary market also may be redeemed by the Sponsor if it determines such redemption to be in its best interest.

 The Sponsor may, under certain circumstances, as a service to Unitholders, elect to purchase any Units tendered to the Trustee for redemption.
 (See "Trustee Redemption").
 Factors which the Sponsor will consider in making a determination will include the number of Units of all Trusts which it has in inventory, its estimate of the salability and the time required to sell such Units and general market conditions.
 For example, if in order to meet redemptions of Units the Trustee must dispose of Securities, and if such disposition cannot be made by the redemption date (three calendar days after tender), the Sponsor may elect to purchase such Units.
 Such purchase shall be made by payment to the Unitholder's brokerage account not later than the close of business on the redemption date of an amount equal to the Redemption Price on the date of tender.
-The repurchase price will not be reduced by any remaining creation and development fee or organization costs during the initial offering period.
-Unitholders who sell or redeem Units prior to such time as the entire deferred sales charge on such Units has been collected will be assessed the amount of the remaining deferred sales charge at the time of such sale or redemption.